Samsung/Universum/doc/install.rst

 <https://www.perforce.com/manuals/p4sag/Content/P4SAG/install.linux.packages.install.html>`__ for details)

 To install `Universum` for Perfoce, use ``{pip} install -U universum[p4]``.
-This will update :mod:`pip` to latest version, as we recommentd :mod:`pip` version not lower than 19.0 for installing the :mod:`p4python`.
+This will update :mod:`pip` to latest version, as we recommend :mod:`pip` version not lower than 19.0 for installing the :mod:`p4python`.
+Pip older than version 19.0 uses FTP to install :mod:`p4python`, while the latter versions use HTTP.

 Git